Agriculture Secretary: Aid is coming to the industry

 Another $2 billion will go towards purchasing products farmers can’t sell and getting them to food banks.

-“It’s really ashamed seeing milk being dumped and other food products being plowed in when there are other people that can use that,” he said.
+“It’s really a shame seeing milk being dumped and other food products being plowed in when there are other people that can use that,” he said.

 U.S. Rep. Bill Huizenga, R-MI, supports the plan.